olooney/oranlooney.com/content/post/gpt-cnn.md

 (sometimes called "filters") gets larger.
-That means we're incrementally digesting many low-level features into fewer high level concepts until, at the very end, AlexNet has turned the entire image into a single categorical concept with 1,000 possible classes.
+That means we're incrementally digesting many low-level features into fewer high level concepts until, at the very end, AlexNet has turned the entire image into a single categorical concept representing something like a "cat" or "dog."
 CNNs are essentially funnels that squeeze the lemons of raw pixels into the lemonade of semantic vectors.

 If you're following my somewhat strained analogy, you should see how a CNN can turn an image into a single embedding vector.
 To see how (and why) a CNN can